dokato/life-of-brain/README.md

-# Python's Life of the Brian
+# Python's Life of Brain

 talk at PyCon IT 2022